Exploring tensor fascia latae and its related structure, the iliotibial band

 Tensor fascia latae inserts on the iliotibial band.
 Tensor fascia latae is one of two muscles that insert onto the iliotibial band.
 The other muscle that inserts onto the iliotibial band is the gluteus maximus.

 The iliotibial band is really a continuation of the tissue of the tensor fascia latae that originates on the ilium and becomes a tendinous band.

 The iliotibial band inserts on the lateral condyle of the tibia.

 What actions does the tensor fascia latae do?

 The tensor fascia latae can medially rotate and abduct the femur at the hip joint.
 Additionally, it assists in flexion and stabilizes the knee when it is extended, as well as when we walk and run.

 The iliotibial band acts to stabilize the knee, especially in walking and running.

-What about contracting or lengthening the iliotibial band in yoga?
+What about contracting or lengthening the IT band in yoga?

 The tension in the iliotibial band is really a function of the tension in the muscles that it originates from, the tensor fascia latae and the gluteus maximus.
-We wouldn’t likely have the intention of contracting or lengthening the iliotibial band itself in yoga, but if we’re aware of tension there, we could have the intention of lengthening either or both of the tensor fascia latae and the gluteus maximus to release some tension in the iliotibial band.
+We wouldn’t likely have the intention of contracting or lengthening the IT band itself in yoga.
+But, if we’re aware of tension there, we could have the intention of lengthening either or both of the tensor fascia latae and the gluteus maximus to release some tension there.